Ancient city in Quva

 Modern Quva Town

 Kuva is one of the earliest cities in the Fergana Valley, settled on the Great Silk Road.
 Kuva is placed in the northeastern part of Fergana Province, about 20 km from Fergana city, its administrative center.
-In Uzbekistan Quva is known for its fruits like pomegranates, cheries and peaches.
+In Uzbekistan, Quva is known for its fruits like pomegranates, cherries and peaches.

 Ahmad Al Fergani

-Next to the ruins of the ancient settlement there is a beautiful memorial complex dedicated to Ahmad Al Fergani, who is a proud son of the Quva town.
-Ahmad Al Fergani was born in Quva, he was a famous medieval scholar, astronomer and mathematician and was recognized across Europe under the name of Alfraganus.
+Next to the ruins of the ancient settlement, there is a beautiful memorial complex dedicated to Ahmad Al Fergani, a proud son of Quva.
+Ahmad He was a famous medieval scholar, astronomer and mathematician and was recognized across Europe under the name of Alfraganus.

 His exposition Astronomiya asoslari (The Basics of Astronomy) was translated into several languages in the 12th century to be used as a textbook on astronomy at universities across the world for a long time afterwards.